Schools scolded for “re-registering” students

 Even though she considers the Beacon district tough with its standards, Morgan says administrators will give a family that leaves the district a bit of time to make the transition.
 For instance, if a non-resident student were discovered in October, the family might have until the holidays to make arrangements, she said.

 Laura Mitchell, who has been the superintendent of schools in Garrison since 2014, said non-resident students haven’t been an issue for the district.
 Officials at Haldane said the same.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.